Please view these information tabs to learn about our Mechanical Clock Chimeblock and Rods

-The sound of the clock chime is not alterable by means of the chime-block and rods or the hammer adjustment.
-To make the clock louder or softer in volume it just has nothing to do with these parts.
+The volume of the clock chime is not alterable by means of the chime-block and rods or the hammer adjustment.
+These parts have nothing to do with making the clock louder or softer.
 The only thing that can make the clock louder or quieter is to move the clock case.
-If the clock is on a hard wood surface it will be louder, a rug will be quieter.
+If the clock is on a hard wood surface it will be louder.
+A rug will be quieter.
+The proximity to the wall can also alter the sound.
 It has nothing to do with the chime-block and rods.

-The style C chime block is for floor clock models (and some wall clocks) with two rows of hammers on the back of the clock movement.
+Back Strike Style CChime block style C is for floor clock models (and some wall clocks) with two rows of hammers on the back of the clock movement.

 Why Chime Hammer Positioning is required